RociFi/DS-challenge/README.md

 # The Mission

-Your mission, should you choose to accept it, is to demonstrate your ability to work with lending data, build a model, and serve it using an API framework.
+Your mission, should you choose to accept it, is to demonstrate your ability to work with blokchain data, build a model, and serve it using an API framework.
 Your task is to use the provided data (more info at the bottom) to design a model capable of ranking borrowers by the chance they are fraudulent.

 Your model should then be served through the small [FastAPI](https://fastapi.tiangolo.com/) file provided.

 ## Before you pick a model

-You will deal with Defi Lending Transactions data.
+You will deal with anonmyized ETH Transactions data.
 We suggest you take a look and explore them.
-Since those are real data, they are noisy and sparse, and there may be duplicated data.
+We expect you to proform an EDA on the dataset.

 ## Predict if an address is Fraudulent